geeogi/George-2020-09-17/README.md

 ### Test

-- Run the tests: `yarn test`
+- Enter the test runner: `yarn test`

-This launches the test runner in the interactive watch mode.
+- Press `a` to run all the tests.

 ### Build

 - Build the app: `yarn build`

 This builds the APP for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.
 You can serve it locally using `npx serve -p 3000 build/`.

 ## Security